Personal Data Privacy Notice

 We also send information elsewhere in the world.
 For example:

 Where we use cloud-based technology or a data centre or backup facility overseas.
 People in other countries may also need to access that database for purposes such as technical support or system development and testing.

-While countries within the European Union all ensure a high standard of data protection law, some parts of the world may not provide the same level of legal protection in relation to personal data.
+While the UK and countries within the European Union all ensure a high standard of data protection law, some parts of the world may not provide the same level of legal protection in relation to personal data.
 As a result, when we do send personal data overseas, we will make sure that suitable safeguards are in place to protect the information.
 For example, these safeguards might include: